 Loans.

 Loans.
-A Participant who is an Employee may apply for and receive a loan from his or her Account Balance as provided in this Section 8.8.
+A Participant who is an Employee may apply for and receive a loan from the Participant’s Account Balance as provided in this Section 8.8.
 Any such loan may not be for an amount less than the minimum amount specified by the Administrator.
 If not specified by the Administrator, the minimum loan amount shall be $ 2,000.

 Maximum Loan Amount.
 No loan to a Participant hereunder may exceed the lesser of:

-$ 50,000, reduced by the greater of (A) the outstanding balance on any loan from the Plan to the Participant on the date the loan is made or (B) the highest outstanding balance on loans from the Plan to the Participant during the one-year period ending on the day before the date the loan is approved by the Administrator (not taking into account any payments made during such one-year period), or
+$ 50,000, reduced by the greater of (A) the outstanding balance on any loan from the Plan to the Participant on the date the loan is made, or (B) the highest outstanding balance on loans from the Plan to the Participant during the one-year period ending on the day before the date the loan is approved by the Administrator (not taking into account any payments made during such one-year period); or

-one half of the value of the Participant’s vested Account Balance (as of the Valuation Date immediately preceding the date on which such loan is approved by the Administrator).
+One-half of the value of the Participant’s vested Account Balance (as of the Valuation Date immediately preceding the date on which such loan is approved by the Administrator).

 For purposes of this Section 8.8(b), any loan from any other plan maintained by a participating employer shall be treated as if it were a loan made from the Plan, and the Participant’s vested interest under any such other plan shall be considered a vested interest under this Plan; provided, however, that the provisions of this paragraph shall not be applied so as to allow the amount of a loan under this Section 8.8(b) to exceed the amount that would otherwise be permitted in the absence of this paragraph.